khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 * EBS snapshot archive: 75% cheaper

+## EBS
+- Amazon EBS volume types fall into two categories:
+  1. Solid state drive (SSD) backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS.
+  2. Hard disk drive (HDD) backed volumes optimized for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS.
+- You can't use st1 or sc1 EBS volumes as root volumes.
 ## EFS
 - Provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
 - Storing data within and across multiple Availability Zones (AZs) for high availability and durability
 - EC2 instances can access your file system across AZs, regions, and VPCs
 - On-premises servers can access using AWS Direct Connect or AWS VPN.

 - #1.13: You can connect to EFS file systems from EC2 instances in other AWS regions using an inter-region VPC peering connection, and from on-premises servers using an AWS VPN connection